 Why do we cling so tightly to feelings that we often know only hurt us?
 Directly, because they are ours—those feelings belong to us, and to let go of them means that we must realize they are wrong to preserve.
 We just do not want to have to admit: perhaps we were wrong, or at least that it may be better to be wronged and have peace than to get revenge.

-At times, hurt feelings may indeed be justified, but holding onto them is completely opposite of the very core of Christianity because it ignores its two core concepts:
+At times, hurt feelings may indeed be justified, but holding onto them is completely opposite of the very core of Christianity because doing so ignores its two core concepts:

 2) “Love your neighbor as yourself” (Luke 10:27).